grantwinney/GhostSharp/README.md

 This wrapper is written around v1.14.0 of the API, currently the latest version.
 If they update the API in the future, I'll most likely create a tag for the previous release, before updating to the newest one.

+## Running the Tests

+The tests are setup to run against a running instance of the Ghost blog.

+The "GhostSharpTests" class, which contains the tests, is a partial class.
+The other part of the class is in the "GhostSharpTestsSetup.cs" file - find the empty `const` fields and fill in the missing data.

 ## Problems?

 [Open an issue](https://github.com/grantwinney/GhostSharp/issues/new), and include errors, unexpected behavior, steps to reproduce, etc. The more details, the better!